List of oldest documents: 1st century AD

-11th century CE
+11th century

-The Celtic Psalter, Scotland's oldest surviving book, written in Latin, dating back to the 11th century CE or earlier is on display at the University of Edinburgh in Scotland.
+The Celtic Psalter, Scotland's oldest surviving book, written in Latin, dating back to the 11th century or earlier is on display at the University of Edinburgh in Scotland.
 It's unknown as to how the university acquired the piece or where it originated.
 Photos of its pages show that, while its original binding is lost, the pages are still in remarkable condition, their colors still vibrant and words legible.

-The Missal of Silos is the oldest known surviving paper document (as opposed to parchment) of European origin in existence today, dating back to at least 1080 CE.
+The Missal of Silos is the oldest known surviving paper document (as opposed to parchment) of European origin in existence today, dating back to at least 1080.
 It was made by the monastery at the Santa María la Real of Nájera.

+15th century

+The Wakoklon Heelel Thilen Salai Amailon Pukok Puya, shortly known as the "Wakoklon", is one of the oldest scriptures (puyas) in Sanamahism, the Meetei religion of Ancient Kangleipak (Antique Manipur).
+The genealogy of the text indicates 1398 BC (3400 years ago) as the date of origins, while the oldest surviving physical document is from the 15th century AD.
+The text is considered by the people and the Government of Manipur as the source of the Kanglei Eeyek (Meetei script).